kolenaIO/kolena/docs/dataset/object-detection.md

     After this script has completed, a new dataset named `coco-2014-val` will be created, and see in [:kolena-dataset-20: Datasets](https://app.kolena.com/redirect/datasets).

-### Step 2: Upload Object Detection Model Results
+### Step 3: Upload Object Detection Model Results

-Model results are supplied as tables containing the ID field chosen when uploading the dataset.
 For this example, we will upload object detection model results of [YOLO X](https://github.com/Megvii-BaseDetection/YOLOX) for the single class object detection task in the web app, and upload the results of [Faster R-CNN](https://github.com/facebookresearch/Detectron) for the multiclass object detection task through the SDK.